syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

 }
 ```

-> In the above example , node's background color is updated using the click event of the button defined in the template.
+> In the above example, node's background color is updated using the click event of the button defined in the template.

 ![Node Template](../images/nodetemplate.gif)